Developing ISIS with cmake¶

 Make Truth Replacement¶

-The MakeTruth functionality that exists in the Makefiles of the old make system now exists in a script (makeOutput.py) located in ISIS3/isis/scripts/makeOutput.py
+The MakeTruth functionality that exists in the Makefiles of the old make system now exists in a script (makeOutput.py) located in ISIS3/isis/scripts/makeOutput.py.

 A developer will want output of a test before setting it as truth data.
 This is currently done with the following command in the form of: